brennan-wright/Import-Export-AD-User-Data/README.md

 7) Confirm the changes were made in AD.

 ## Customizing the script.
-### Import:
+### Export:
 You can change the "$Variable_Searchbase" variable to a different area so long as it is the in the fully distinguished format.
 You can change the fields that get exported by modifying -property.
-A list of properties is available here: https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee617241(v=technet.10)#parameters
+A list of properties is available here: https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee617241(v=technet.10)#parameters.
+For my purposes changing it is not needed.

+### Import
+If you have more columns in your file that need to be updated, you need to map them in the "Set-ADUSer" line.
+Use the same names as listed in the parameters section of this page: https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee617215(v=technet.10)#parameters.
+For my purposes changing it is not needed.